 TAS: Congratulations Tassie, you’re one of the lucky ones - ambulance services (used within TAS) are covered by the Tasmanian state government.
 If you’re in need of other services like dental and optical though, why not consider one of our great value Extras cover options?

 VIC: No subsidies or discounts apply to Victoria, so having ambulance cover is recommended.

 WA: If you’re a pensioner or a low income earner in Western Australia, you may be entitled to free ambulance cover.
 If you’re not a pensioner or low income earner however, we recommend taking out ambulance cover.

 HIF ambulance cover explained.

-The great news about our ambulance cover is that it doesn’t matter which level of ancillary cover you choose, the benefits for ambulance are exactly the same (and no limits apply either.)
+The great news about our ambulance cover is that it doesn’t matter which level of Extras cover you choose, the benefits for ambulance are exactly the same (and no limits apply either.)
 So if you do happen to need an ambulance in the future, you can rest assured that you’ll be covered for 100% in most circumstances.
 The only time you’ll be required to contribute is if the call out is considered “non-urgent” (or “non-emergency”) in which case a $50 co-payment will apply.

 Emergency call-outs and transportation: 100% covered by HIF.